 Select the background layer and Go to Edit > Transform.

 Select ‘Flip Horizontal’.
 Only the background layer will flip.

-It’s easy to flip an image in Photoshop but you need to make sure to do it right.
-If it’s important that the image shows an exact representation of reality, you can’t flip it.
+It’s easy to flip an image in Photoshop, but you need to do it right.
+If the image must show an exact representation of reality, you can’t flip it.
 This is often the case for portraits or product photos.

 In most cases, it’s graphic designers who flip the photos they receive from a photographer.
 They do this to add text or effects for advertising and publicity.

 If you prefer Lightroom, take a look at our Effortless Editing course!